dedis/doc/cosi/cosi.md

 Upon the request to generate a signature on a message M, the leader broadcasts an Announcement packet indicating the start of a signing process.
-This Announcement packet MUST contain the message M to sign.
+This Announcement packet MAY contain the message M to sign.

 ### Commitment

-Upon the receipt of an Announcement packet, each non-leader participant SHOULD validate the message M syntactically and semantically according to an application-dependent policy.
-If any of these checks fails, the participant MUST abort the protocol.

-Each participant i then generates a random secret r_i by hashing 32 bytes of cryptographically secure random data.
-Each r_i MUST be re-generated until it is different from 0 mod L or 1 mod L. Each participants then constructs the commitment R_i as the encoding of [r_i]B, sends R_i in a Commitment packet to the leader and stores the generated r_i for usage in the response phase.
+Upon the receipt of an Announcement packet, participant i generates a random secret r_i by hashing 32 bytes of cryptographically secure random data.
+Each r_i MUST be re-generated until it is different from 0 mod L or 1 mod L. Each participant then constructs the commitment R_i as the encoding of [r_i]B, sends R_i in a Commitment packet to the leader and stores the generated r_i for usage in the response phase.
 If the participant is the leader, it executes the challenge step.